T. Rex (band): Bolan's death, disbandment and reformation attempts

 Marc Bolan and his girlfriend Gloria Jones spent the evening of 15 September 1977 drinking at the Speakeasy and then dining at Morton's club on Berkeley Square, in Mayfair, Central London.
 While driving home early in the morning of 16 September, Jones crashed Bolan's purple Mini 1275 GT into a tree (now the site of Bolan's Rock Shrine), after failing to navigate a small humpback bridge near Gipsy Lane on Queens Ride, Barnes, southwest London, a few miles from his home at 142 Upper Richmond Road West in East Sheen.
-While Jones was severely injured, Bolan was killed in the crash, two weeks before his 30th birthday.
+While Jones was severely injured, Bolan was killed in the crash, at age 29.
+As Bolan had been the only constant member of T. Rex and also the only composer and writer, his management disbanded the remaining group (keyboardist Dino Dines and drummer Tony Newman; there was a vacancy for bassist) immediately upon his death.

-As Bolan had been the only constant member of T. Rex and also the only composer and writer, his management disbanded the remaining group (keyboardist Dino Dines and drummer Tony Newman - there was a vacancy for bassist) immediately upon his death.
-Only Legend survives from the band prior to its commercial decline; Took went on to co-found Pink Fairies and appear on Mick Farren's solo album Mona – The Carnivorous Circus before spending the 1970s working mostly on his own material, either solo or fronting bands such as Shagrat (1970–1971) and Steve Took's Horns (1977–1978).
+As of 2025, drummer Bill Legend is the only surviving member from the classic 1971–1973 line-up, or indeed any pre-1973 line-up of T. Rex; Steve Peregrin Took went on to co-found Pink Fairies and appear on Mick Farren's solo album Mona – The Carnivorous Circus, before spending the 1970s working mostly on his own material, either solo or fronting bands such as Shagrat (1970–1971) and Steve Took's Horns (1977–1978).
 He died in 1980 from asphyxiation caused by choking on a cocktail cherry.
-The following year Currie, who had played for Chris Spedding before moving to Portugal in 1979, died there in a car crash.
-Finn played as a session musician for the Soup Dragons and the Blow Monkeys before his death in 2003 of possible liver and kidney failure.
+The following year, Steve Currie, who had played for Chris Spedding before moving to Portugal in 1979, died in a car crash.
+Mickey Finn played as a session musician for the Soup Dragons and the Blow Monkeys before his death in 2003 of possible liver and kidney failure.

-Since Bolan's death there have been two known public attempts by former members to reform the band.
-These have drawn strong criticism from fans and former associates of Bolan who contend that without a living Bolan, no such band can be an authentic lineup.
-In 1997 Finn, Green and Legend's successor Paul Fenton formed a "T.Rex" lineup, soon renamed Mickey Finn's T-Rex, with former Smokie and Saxon members.
-Following Finn's death in 2003 the band continued on as T. Rex (A Celebration of Marc and Mickey) until a petition signed by Legend, Tony Visconti and David Bowie, among others, forced them to revert their name back to Mickey Finn's T-Rex with his family's blessing.
-In 2014 Legend put together his own version of the band, Bill Legend's T. Rex, later known as X-T. Rex.
+Since Bolan's death, there have been two known public attempts by former members to reform the band.
+These have drawn strong criticism from fans and former associates of Bolan who contend that without a living Bolan, no such band can be an authentic incarnation of T. Rex.
+In 1997, Finn, Green and Legend's successor, Paul Fenton, formed a "T. Rex" line-up, soon renamed Mickey Finn's T-Rex, with former Smokie and Saxon members.
+Following Finn's death in 2003, the band continued on as T. Rex (A Celebration of Marc and Mickey) until a petition signed by Legend, Tony Visconti and David Bowie, among others, forced them to revert to the name Mickey Finn's T-Rex with his family's blessing.
+In 2014, Legend put together his own version of the band, Bill Legend's T. Rex, later known as X-T. Rex.

 Influence and legacy

-T. Rex vastly influenced several genres over several decades including glam rock, the punk movement, post-punk, indie pop, britpop and alternative rock.
+T. Rex vastly influenced several genres over several decades including glam rock, the punk movement, post-punk, indie pop, Britpop and alternative rock.
 They were cited by acts such as New York Dolls, the Ramones, Kate Bush, Siouxsie and the Banshees, Joy Division, R.E.M., the Smiths, the Pixies and Tricky.